flashrom/flashrom/doc/classic_cli_manpage.rst

 **--progress**
-        Show progress percentage of operations on the standard output.
+        [Experimental feature] Show progress percentage of operations on the standard output.

 **-R, --version**